Last Updated on by mitchrezman

 The Black Collared requires a certain type of fig so we don’t see a lot of those here in the US.
 Lovebirds are anywhere from 13 cm to 17 cm in length – about 5 inches – and weigh from 40 to 60 g (a little less than 2 ounces).
 The average lifespan of lovebirds is from 10 to 15 years.

-Madagascar, Abyssinian and Redhead lovebirds are sexually dimorphic.
-Peach faced lovebirds are considered an intermediate species.
-Masked, Fishers and Lillian’s (not seeing a lot in captivity because of difficulty in raising them) and Black Cheeked lovebirds are consider the white-eye-ring species.
+Madagascar, Abyssinian, and Redhead lovebirds are sexually dimorphic.
+Peach-faced lovebirds are considered an intermediate species.
+Masked, Fishers, and Lillian’s (not seeing a lot in captivity because of difficulty in raising them) and Black Cheeked lovebirds are considered the white-eye-ring species.